openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/unittest_prop_test/unittest_prop_test_package_api/unittest_prop_test_package_structs.md

 }
 ```

-Function: Encapsulates a closure into a struct.
+Function: Wraps a closure into a struct.

 ### Function0Wrapper(() -> R)